THE COMPETITORS

 The entire field has had 12 months to study the tape.

 Chris Seyer owns the farm.
 He hosts the event.
 He was a nationally-ranked racquetball player in high school and a varsity cheerleader at Wake Forest.
 He runs Seyer Industries, is perpetually acquiring land throughout Cadet, collects vintage concert posters, has ongoing legal correspondence with an attorney named Mr. Finger, gives stock tips with zero attached disclaimers, and has what the Commissioner describes as "mild prepper energy trending toward moderate."
 Father of four boys.
 The most complete athlete in this field.
-Finished second in 2025.
-On his own farm.
-Via tiebreaker.
-He has not stopped thinking about this.
-We know because he has told us.
+Invented the Ice Lake Challenge — a bonus-point opportunity for anyone willing to jump into the lake — watched Kevin immediately agree, declined to participate himself, and then lost the championship by one point via tiebreaker.
+The Ice Lake bonus point was the tying point.
+Seyer created the challenge.
+Seyer did not take the challenge.
+The Commissioner has noted the irony in writing.

 He's disciplined.
 That's exactly what makes him dangerous.